 Express lane tolls are collected electronically via FasTrak® - no stopping at toll booths!

-Newer Express Lanes, including those that opened in February 2016 on Interstate 580 through Dublin, Pleasanton and Livermore, will require carpoolers to use FasTrak Flex® for toll-free travel.
+Newer Express Lanes, including those that opened in 2020 on I-880 in Alameda County as well as those that opened in 2017 on I-680 between Walnut Creek and San Ramon, and the I-580 Express Lanes through Dublin, Pleasanton and Livermore, require carpoolers to use FasTrak Flex® for toll-free travel.
 Visit Bay Area FasTrak to learn more!

 Overhead electronic signs display the toll rates.
 As traffic increases, tolls increase.
 And as traffic decreases, tolls decrease.